Senior Cat Care Calgary

 Quality of life: the hardest part

-When 4+ of these are consistently “no,” many vets recommend the conversation.
-Calgary has several in-home euthanasia services that minimize stress for the cat.
-Cost: ~$300-500.
+When 4 or more answers are consistently “no,” many vets recommend an honest conversation.
+Calgary has in-home euthanasia services that minimise stress on the cat.
+Your regular vet can also walk you through what to expect.

 A peaceful, planned death is one of the kindest things you can do for a cat in suffering.
-It's also the hardest.
-Talk to your vet honestly — they've guided thousands of families through this.
+It is also the hardest.
+Talk to your vet honestly.
+They have guided thousands of Calgary families through this and will not rush you.

 Adopt a senior cat in Calgary

-Senior cats are calm, already trained, and often free or Name Your Fee.
+Senior cats are calm, already trained, and often listed with reduced or Name Your Fee adoption fees.

 Browse Senior Cats →